Face to face support

-We are able to provide ongoing support sessions with a trained volunteer support worker either face to face or over the telephone.
+We are able to provide face to face support sessions with a trained specialist support worker either face to face or over the telephone.

-How do I make an appointment for ongoing support?
+How do I make an appointment for face to face support?

 Where can I have my face to face support?

-Face to face sessions can take place in Gloucester (at our offices) and at other locations around the county.
-If a session takes place outside our centre, it will be arranged at a pre-assessed venue, such as a children’s centre, library or GP Surgery.
+Face to face sessions can take place in Gloucester (at our centre) and at other locations around the county.
+If a session takes place outside our centre, it will be arranged at a pre-assessed venue of your choice, such as a GP Surgery.

 What happens during my face to face sessions?

 - Our model of support for women is very much woman-centred.
-You are the experts in your own lives and you will make decisions about how you would like your sessions to go, with the help and guidance of the volunteer who will be supporting you.
+You are the experts in your own lives and you will make decisions about how you would like your sessions to go, with the help and guidance of the support worker who will be supporting you.

-- Your initial session will be an opportunity to get to know the volunteer and to talk about any concerns or ask any questions that you may have.
+- Your initial session will be an opportunity to get to know the support worker and to talk about any concerns or ask any questions that you may have.

 - You can also decide together what you would like to talk about in your next session.
 You will never be pressured into talking about anything you don’t want to and the sessions will always go at your pace.